 Complaints involving discrimination, harassment, or violations of Title IX.

 A grievance must be filed in a timely fashion.
 Formal written grievances must involve a specific event or incident occurring within 30 days of filing.
 The student must participate in an informal grievance resolution before filing a formal written grievance.
 Grievances will generally be resolved within 30 days.
 If more time is required to reach a resolution, all parties involved must agree in writing to the extension.
 If agreement cannot be reached, the Vice Provost for Student Affairs will make the final time determination.

 Informal Grievance Resolution

 The student must first attempt to resolve a grievance informally by meeting with the staff member who is alleged to have caused the grievance.
 If the grievance cannot be resolved at this level, the student is encouraged to continue informal resolution presenting the problem orally through appropriate administrative channels up to, but not including, the Office of the Vice President in whose area the grievance has occurred.
 If an informal resolution still cannot be reached, then the student may initiate the formal grievance procedure.
-All formal written grievances should be submitted to the Chief Student Affairs Officer
+All formal written grievances should be submitted to the Vice Provost for Student Affairs.

 Formal Grievance Resolution

 A formal written grievance is distinguished from an informal grievance in the following manner: